ParichayGupta/spring-cloud-functions/README.md

 ___

-### - Consumer< T> interface
+### 2. Consumer< T> interface
-- It is also a functional interface introduced in java 8 present in java.util package.
+- It is also a functional interface introduced in java 8 which present in java.util package.
 - It represents an operation that accepts a single input argument and returns no result.
 - Unlike most other functional interfaces, Consumer is expected to operate via side-effects.

+### 3. Supplier< T> interface
+- It is also a functional interface introduced in java 8 which is present in java.util package.
+- It represents a function which does not take in any argument but produces a value of type T.
+- this functional interface takes in only one generic namely:-
+  - T: denotes the type of the result

 #### Command to make serverless request to Consumer interface annotated with @Bean